-Underwriting risk is the risk of loss on underwriting activity caused by an adverse change in the value of liabilities.
+Underwriting risk is the risk of loss or adverse change in the value of liabilities arising from inappropriate insurance pricing, inadequate claims reserving assumptions as well as unforeseen fluctuations in the timing, frequency and severity of insured events relative to the expectations at the time of underwriting.
+The risk excludes operational risk arising from internal processes in the writing insurance business or settling of claims.
 The principal life and health underwriting risks that the Company is exposed to are described below:

 - Longevity risk: The risk that annuitants may live longer than expected. - Mortality risk: The risk that more policyholders die than expected, either due to general trends or due to pandemics or other specific events e.g. terrorism.
 This risk impacts claims on life insurance products. - Morbidity risk: The risk that either more customers fall sick than expected or customers recover at a slower rate than expected.
-This risk impacts claims on critical illness and income protection products. - Persistency risk: The risk that fewer customers retain existing policies and continue to pay premiums up to their maturity dates compared to expectations. - Expense risk: The risk that the future costs of managing and administering customer policies are higher than expected.

-• Policyholder behaviour: The risk that the number and timing of customers exercising various choices e.g. paying additional premiums or extending the length of their policy, differs from expectations.
+This risk impacts claims on critical illness and income protection products. - Persistency risk: The risk of adverse financial impact arising from changes in the level, trend, other changes to the term structure or volatility (i.e. variability due to population size) of the rates of policy lapses, terminations, renewals and surrenders (including partial surrenders, reduction in premiums and PUPs). - Expense risk: The risk that the future costs of managing and administering customer policies are higher than expected. - Policyholder behaviour: The risk that the number and timing of customers exercising various choices differs from expectations e.g. paying additional premiums or extending the length of their policy.
+Also, the exercise of options, guarantees and other embedded product features offer policyholders varying degrees of guaranteed benefits at maturity or on early surrender, along with options to convert their benefits into different products on pre-agreed terms.